Mithunjha/PDAC_Prediction/README.md

 ## Acknowledgement

-I would like to express my special thanks of gratitude to Dr. Nuwan Dayananda and Dr. Ranga Rodrigo who gave me the golden opportunity to work on the implementation of a journal paper.
+I would like to express my special thanks of gratitude to Dr. Nuwan Dayananda and Dr. Ranga Rodrigo who gave me the opportunity to work on the implementation of a journal paper.

 ## Reference